Nov 05, 2024

-Question of the Day: According to the Federal Trade Commission, what was the top fraud of 2021?
+Question of the Day: According to the FTC, what is the most common type of fraud?

 Answer: Imposter Scams